MrJonatans/Binary-Tree-realization/README.md

-My first +- serious attempt at programming on Rust (hehe)
+My first +- serious attempt at programming on Rust. (hehe)